 Samra Šabanović (b.
-Bosnia and Herzegovina) is a visual artist based in Helsinki.
+Bosnia and Herzegovina) is a visual artist and filmmaker based in Helsinki.

-Samra graduated from Academy of Arts in Novi Sad and holds a Master degree in Visual Cultures, Curating and Contemporary Art from Aalto University.
-Currently she is working on short films as a participant of Academy of Moving People and Images and co-curating "I was there but you didn't see me".
+Samra graduated from Academy of Arts in Novi Sad, holds a Master degree in Visual Cultures, Curating and Contemporary Art from Aalto University and is Academy of Moving People and Images alumna.
+In Helsinki, she is co-curating an image-based research project "I was there but you didn't see me".